nanlabs/terraform-aws-starter/live/common-infra/README.md

 terraform-docs md . > ./docs/MODULE.md
 ```

-You can also view the latest version of the module documentation [here](./docs/MODULE.md).
+You can also view the latest version in the [module documentation](./docs/MODULE.md).